Spatial structure of multipartite entanglement at measurement induced phase transitions: Multipartite entanglement in a measurement-only stabilizer circuit

 such that $\iprod{\upsilon_j}{\overline{\upsilon}_j} = 0$ for all $j$.
 As we can transform any cat state on sites $j_1, ..., j_k$ to a $k$-qubit GHZ state on the same sites using local unitaries~\cite{Bravyi2006}, the amount of $k$-party entanglement shared by those sites is always equal to that of the GHZ state.
 We can therefore \textit{define} the degree of $k$-party entanglement between sites $j_1,...,j_k$ in a random circuit ensemble as being exactly the probability that those sites form a cluster surface on a given circuit realization.
 We will refer to this probability as the \textit{hit chance} from now on.
 Generalizing from sites $j_1,...,j_k$ to subregions $A_1, ..., A_k$, it remains true that any cat state with support in each subregion and nowhere else can be exchanged with a $k$-qubit GHZ using unitaries local to each subregion.
 Therefore, we can define the $k$-party entanglement as the average number of cat states with support in each subregion, and nowhere else.
 The percolation model of MOCs offers an exact version of the cluster picture from before, as we can directly identify those clusters with the percolation model's connected components.
 High-entanglement conditions on a cluster $\gamma$ simply become crossing conditions between the ends of $\gamma$, while low-entanglement conditions become prohibitions against crossing - the probability of these conditions being satisfied can then be expressed in terms of Cardy's crossing probabilities~\cite{Cardy1992}.

-We will now focus on the measurement-only stabilizer circuit from Refs.~\onlinecite{Nahum2020,Lang2020,Sang2020}, which is on a one-dimensional lattice of $N$ qubits with periodic boundary conditions (Fig.~\ref{fig:moc_to_percolation}a).
-The percolation model corresponding to this circuit is precisely the bond percolation model on the 2D square lattice, which has a well-studied critical point at $p=1/2$.
+We will now focus on the measurement-only stabilizer circuit from Refs.~\onlinecite{Nahum2020} and \onlinecite{Lang2020}, which is on a one-dimensional lattice of $N$ qubits with periodic boundary conditions (Fig.~\ref{fig:moc_to_percolation}a).
+It is known from the quantum fisher information~\cite{Lira-Solanilla2025} that these circuits exhibit large entanglement, although this does not necessarily mean that entanglement exists between local subregions - the quadratic QFI at low measurement rates, for example, corresponds to percolation configurations that are too open to host such structures.
+The percolation model corresponding to this circuit is precisely the bond percolation model on the 2D square lattice, with a critical point at $p=1/2$.
 All conditions of $k$-party entanglement or mutual information can be approximated to correlation functions of different operators in the corresponding CFT.
 For example, Ref.~\onlinecite{Sang2020} connected the 2-party entanglement condition to the correlation function of 2 fields with the same scaling dimension as the stress-energy tensor.
 In Appendix~\ref{app:temperley_lieb}, we generalize this argument to cover entanglement at all parties; the $k$-party entanglement condition will always correspond to the correlation function of $k$ fields, each with the same scaling dimension as the stress-energy tensor, yielding $\alpha_k = 2k$.